North Aurora Road Improvement Project

 This project is expanding the roadway between Pennsbury Lane and Frontenac Road to accommodate two lanes of traffic in each direction as well as a center turn lane, multi-use trail and sidewalk, with lighting and drainage improvements and a sound wall.
 To accommodate the expanded roadway, the Canadian National/Wisconsin Central Railroad bridge over North Aurora Road will be improved/expanded as well.

 The first phase to widen the road and add pedestrian and bicycle access was completed in 2023.
-The second phase to replace the roughly 110-year-old railroad bridge with a new structure that will span the newly expanded five roadway is scheduled to begin in fall 2025 and is anticipated to be completed by the end of 2027, pending any unforeseen circumstances.
+The second phase to replace the roughly 110-year-old railroad bridge with a new structure that will span the newly expanded five roadway began in fall of 2025 and is anticipated to finish by late 2027, pending any unforeseen circumstances.

 Current Updates